Azure/PSRule.Rules.Azure/docs/using-templates.md

 - You can discover all the deployments using a specific template by reading metadata.
   PSRule for Azure includes the `Get-AzRuleTemplateLink` cmdlet to list parameter file links.

+!!!
+Tip
+    By default, metadata links are not required.
+    By configuring the `AZURE_PARAMETER_FILE_METADATA_LINK` option to `true`, this can be enforced.
+    When configured, PSRule for Azure will fail parameter files that do not contain a metadata link.
+    For details on `AZURE_PARAMETER_FILE_METADATA_LINK` see [Configuring expansion][2].

+  [2]: setup/configuring-expansion.md#requiretemplatemetadatalink

 ### Naming convention

 When metadata links are not set, PSRule for Azure will use a naming convention to link to template files.